10 Best Things to Do at the Vatican

 Are there discounts to enter the Vatican?

-Yes: students, the disabled, accredited journalists and members of religious congregations with proper identification have special rates or free admission.
+Yes: students, disabled, accredited journalists and members of religious congregations with proper identification have special rates or free admission.

 What do I have to see at the Vatican?